TabbyML/tabby/README.md

 ## Key features

-* **Fast and efficient execution on CPU and GPU**<br/>The execution [is significantly faster and requires less resources](#benchmarks) than general-purpose deep learning frameworks on supported models and tasks thanks to many advanced optimizations: padding removal, batch reordering, in-place operations, caching mechanism, etc.
+* **Fast and efficient execution on CPU and GPU**<br/>The execution [is significantly faster and requires less resources](#benchmarks) than general-purpose deep learning frameworks on supported models and tasks thanks to many advanced optimizations: layer fusion, padding removal, batch reordering, in-place operations, caching mechanism, etc.
 * **Quantization and reduced precision**<br/>The model serialization and computation support weights with [reduced precision](docs/quantization.md): 16-bit floating points (FP16), 16-bit integers (INT16), and 8-bit integers (INT8).
 * **Multiple CPU architectures support**<br/>The project supports x86-64 and AArch64/ARM64 processors and integrates multiple backends that are optimized for these platforms: [Intel MKL](https://software.intel.com/content/www/us/en/develop/tools/oneapi/components/onemkl.html), [oneDNN](https://github.com/oneapi-src/oneDNN), [OpenBLAS](https://www.openblas.net/), [Ruy](https://github.com/google/ruy), and [Apple Accelerate](https://developer.apple.com/documentation/accelerate).
 * **Automatic CPU detection and code dispatch**<br/>One binary can include multiple backends (e.g. Intel MKL and oneDNN) and instruction set architectures (e.g. AVX, AVX2) that are automatically selected at runtime based on the CPU information.
-* **Parallel and asynchronous translations**<br/>Translations can be run efficiently in parallel and asynchronously using multiple GPUs or CPU cores.
+* **Parallel and asynchronous execution**<br/>Multiple batches can be processed in parallel and asynchronously using multiple GPUs or CPU cores.
 * **Dynamic memory usage**<br/>The memory usage changes dynamically depending on the request size while still meeting performance requirements thanks to caching allocators on both CPU and GPU.
 * **Lightweight on disk**<br/>Quantization can make the models 4 times smaller on disk with minimal accuracy loss.
 A full featured Docker image supporting GPU and CPU requires less than 500MB (with CUDA 10.0).
-* **Simple integration**<br/>The project has few dependencies and exposes [translation APIs](#translating) in Python and C++ to cover most integration needs.
+* **Simple integration**<br/>The project has few dependencies and exposes simple APIs in [Python](docs/python.md) and C++ to cover most integration needs.
-* **Interactive decoding**<br/>[Advanced decoding features](docs/decoding.md) allow autocompleting a partial translation and returning alternatives at a specific location in the translation.
+* **Configurable and interactive decoding**<br/>[Advanced decoding features](docs/decoding.md) allow autocompleting a partial sequence and returning alternatives at a specific location in the sequence.

 Some of these features are difficult to achieve with standard deep learning frameworks and are the motivation for this project.

-### Supported decoding options

-The translation API supports several decoding options:

-* decoding with greedy or beam search
-* random sampling from the output distribution
-* translating with a known target prefix
-* returning alternatives at a specific location in the target
-* constraining the decoding length
-* returning multiple translation hypotheses
-* returning attention vectors
-* approximating the generation using a pre-compiled [vocabulary map](#how-do-i-generate-a-vocabulary-mapping-file)
-* replacing unknown target tokens by source tokens with the highest attention
-* biasing translations towards a given prefix (see section 4.2 in [Arivazhagan et al. 2020](https://arxiv.org/abs/1912.03393))
-* scoring existing translations

-See the [Decoding](docs/decoding.md) documentation for examples.

 ## Quickstart